rust-lang/rfcs/text/3127-trim-paths.md

 3. Path to packages outside of the working directory will be replaced with `[package name]-[version]`.
 E.g. `/home/username/deps/foo/src/lib.rs` -> `foo-0.1.0/src/lib.rs`

 When a path to the source files of the standard and core library is *not* in scope for sanitisation, the emitted path will depend on if `rust-src` component is present.
-If it is, then the real path pointing to a copy of the source files on your file system will be emitted; if it isn't, then they will show up as `/rustc/[rustc commit hash]/library/...` (just like when it is selected for sanitisation).
+If it is, then the real path pointing to the copy of the source files on your file system will be emitted; if it isn't, then they will show up as `/rustc/[rustc commit hash]/library/...` (just like when it is selected for sanitisation).
 Paths to all other source files will not be affected.

 This will not affect any hard-coded paths in the source code, such as in strings.